Programs in Illinois

 Joliet, Illinois 60430

-The Bereavement Program at Joliet Area Community Hospice provides individual and family grief counseling, on-going support groups, grief workshops and memorial services for both hospice families and community members that have experienced the death of a loved one.
-Special programs include a teen group, a summer grief day camp, a parenting workshop, writing workshop, expressive arts support group and an annual Pet Loss Memorial.
+The Grief Support Program at Joliet Area Community Hospice provides individual and family grief counseling, on-going support groups, grief workshops and memorial services for both hospice families and community members that have experienced the death of a loved one.
+Special programs include a teen group, a summer grief day camp, a parenting while grieving support group, grieving the loss of a child support group, writing workshop, expressive arts support group and an annual Pet Loss Memorial.
 All services free of charge.

 BraveHeart Youth & Family Loss Group